Beniamino92/mvHMM/HMM-NE-pupil-IAPS-oddball/README.md

 ## Example - mvHMM for analysis of pupil and norepinephrine

-We provide a snapshot of  `tutorial_HMM-nepupil.Rmd` for using our (stan) software in R
+We provide a snapshot of  `tutorial_HMM-NE-pupil.Rmd` for using our (stan) software in R

 * Get and plot time series of neuromodulator and pupil, for selected substratification